Scotch whiskey is divided into five categories:

-A Scotch whisky produced from only water and malted barley at a single distillery by batch distillation in pot stills
+A Scotch whiskey produced from only water and malted barley at a single distillery by batch distillation in pot stills

-A Scotch whisky distilled at a single distillery, but which may contain whole grains of other cereals besides barley.
+A Scotch whiskey distilled at a single distillery, but which may contain whole grains of other cereals besides barley.

 A blend of two or more single malt Scotch whiskies from different distilleries

 A blend of two or more single grain Scotch whiskies from different distilleries

 A blend of one or more single malt Scotch whiskies with one or more single grain Scotch whiskies.

 A few of our favorite distilleries:

 Blair Athol Distillery